openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

    * - Problem Display Name
      - The **Display Name** defined for the problem.
    * - Question
-     - The text that you identified as the question for the problem.
-In Studio's :ref:`Simple Editor`, this text is surrounded by two pairs of angle brackets.
-Blank for questions that do not have an accessible label defined.
+     - The text in the problem that is identified with accessible label formatting.
+In Studio's :ref:`Simple Editor`, this text appears with two angle brackets on either side pointing inward.
+For example, ``>>Is this the question text?<<``.
+This column does not include a value for problems that do not have an accessible label defined.

 Entries are sorted by the value in each column, starting with the ModuleID on the left and continuing through the columns to the right.